pilotmoon/popclipweb/site/dev/applescript-actions.md

 # AppleScript actions

 An AppleScript action runs AppleScript code.
 AppleScript's strength is in automation, since it can be used to control other apps.
-Thus it's a good choice for extensions that need to interact with other apps.

 The script may be supplied either as a plain text script (`.applescript` file), or as a compiled script (`.scpt` file, created in the Script Editor app).